-I drove down the street the other day
+I drove down the street

 just south from Disneyland.